Q. Why do you charge

 Q. Can I enter an underwater

 image?
 Yes.
 Underwater images are welcome in all categories.
 With its rich

 and diverse coast and lochs, Scotland has much to offer the underwater photographer.

-Q. Can I get my images back after the competition?
+Q. Can I get my images back

 We will return CDs if requested and on receipt of a stamped, self-addressed

 envelope of appropriate size and value.
 Otherwise these will be destroyed.

 All images uploaded online to the server will be deleted on completion of

 Q. How do I submit images